— Infant apparel imagery · 150+ styles · 4K

 - 01

-Every model is built from 28 body attributes with 10+ options each.
-Accidental real-person likeness is statistically negligible by design, which matters when you need transparent infant fashion imagery.
+Every RAWSHOT model is composed from 28 body attributes with 10+ options each.
+Accidental real-person likeness is statistically negligible by design.

 - 02